Margaret Trautner

 PhD candidate at Caltech

-I am a third year PhD candidate in the Department of Computing + Mathematical Sciences at Caltech.
+I am a fourth year PhD candidate in the Department of Computing + Mathematical Sciences at Caltech.
 My research interests lie at the intersection of computational science and applied mathematics.
-In the past, I've have done research on learning the structure of dynamical systems from data and scientific computing.
+In the past, I have done research on learning the structure of dynamical systems from data and scientific computing.
 Currently, I work on learning homogenized constitutive models, which is a setting where partial differential equations describe how multiscale materials respond to forcing.
+I also work on more general theory of operator learning such as learning rates and error bounds.
 At Caltech, I work in the group of Professor Andrew Stuart.

 In Summer 2021, I worked at at Sandia National Labs researching quantum inference algorithms.
 I'm currently collaborating with a group at Lawrence Livermore National Labs on reduced order modeling methods.